-We have incurred significant net losses since our inception, have not generated any revenue from product sales to date and have financed our operations principally through private placements of our convertible preferred stock.
-Our net loss was \$8.9 million for the three months ended March 31, 2020.
-As of March 31, 2020, we had an accumulated deficit of \$101.6 million.
-Our lead product candidate, ORIC-101, is in early-stage clinical trials, and we plan on filing an investigational new drug application (IND) with the U.S. Food and Drug Administration (FDA) for our second product candidate, ORIC-533, in the first half of 2021.
+We have incurred significant net losses since our inception, have not generated any revenue from product sales to date and have financed our operations principally through private placements of our convertible preferred stock and the sale of our common stock in our initial public offering (IPO) in April 2020 and our public offering in November 2020.
+Our net loss was \$16.5 million for the three months ended March 31, 2021, and as of March 31, 2021, we had an accumulated deficit of \$182.9 million.
+Our lead product candidate, ORIC-101, is in early-stage clinical trials, and we plan on filing an investigational new drug application (IND) with the U.S. Food and Drug Administration (FDA) for our product candidate, ORIC-533, in the second quarter of 2021, an IND for our newly licensed product candidate, ORIC-944, in the second half of 2021, and a Clinical Trial Application (CTA) for our newly licensed product candidate, ORIC-114, in the second half of 2021.
 Our other programs are in preclinical discovery and research stages.
 As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses in order to discover, develop and market additional potential products.